-- 1) Project proposal (20points): Students will be required to submit a short proposal for the case study first.
+1) Project proposal (20points): Students will be required to submit a short proposal for the case study first.
 The proposal should outline the child you are going to study, and how you plan to go about studying the child.
 I will hand out a proposal guideline.
-The goal of the proposal is to help you plan for the study, think through the ideas and ways for you to study the child. - a.
+The goal of the proposal is to help you plan for the study, think through the ideas and ways for you to study the child.

+- a.
 About 3 pages, typed, double-spaced. - b.
 Please see the schedule table for the due date. - c.
 Note that although some topics will not be covered by the proposal submission date, you are welcome to select one of these topics for your project. - d.
-Three points will be deducted for any late submission. - 2) Power point presentation (40 points): Students will be required to present the work they have done on the case study so that all students will share their experiences with each other and learn from each other.
+Three points will be deducted for any late submission within one week past the due date, after one week, no points will be given . - 2) Power point presentation (40 points): Students will be required to present the work they have done on the case study so that all students will share their experiences with each other and learn from each other.
 Details for the format of this presentation and final report will be outlined after the Test 1. - 3) Final report (40 points): Students will be required to submit a final written report of their study.
 The report should be about 6-8 pages (not including references or appendices), typed, double-spaced.